Reviews You Can Rely On

 Our Verdict

 As far as blenders go, the Hamilton Beach Power Elite is about as basic as it gets.
 This inexpensive, barebones blender does a fine job of blending simple recipes, easily blending berry mixes into delicious, albeit relatively thin, smoothies.
 It features four presets that constitute the most common techniques for melding ingredients — Mix, Puree, Dice, and Grind — but without a timer, you have to start and stop this blender manually.
 Unlike the more powerful options we tested, the petite Power Elite relies heavily on a substantial liquid content to generate the vortex responsible for blending beverages.
 If you plan to keep it simple, the affordable Power Elite is a serviceable option for making smoothies.
-But if you want a blender with any level of versatility, we suggest considering a different model from our review of blenders.
+But if you want a blender with any level of versatility, we suggest considering a different model from our blender review.

 REASONS TO BUY